Schedule your first service today and get 50% off!

 • Mice seek warmth and shelter as colder months approach, often slipping through small openings near vents or garage doors.

-• Spotting early warning signs—like droppings, nests, or unusual pest movement—lets us respond quickly and keep infestations under control.
+• Spotting early warning signs—like droppings, nests, or unusual pest movement—lets us respond quickly and keep infestations under control, especially when homeowners start asking questions like are there chiggers in Idaho or what other pests may appear seasonally.

 Understanding Southeast Idaho’s Top Household Pests

 Southeast Idaho’s seasons bring their own set of pest pressures.
-From long winters to warm, dry summers, homes in places like Idaho Falls, Pocatello, Blackfoot, and Rexburg draw a variety of unwelcome guests.
+From long winters to warm, dry summers, homes in places like Idaho Falls, Pocatello, Blackfoot, and Rexburg draw a variety of unwelcome guests, including common insects Idaho Falls ID homeowners deal with each season.
 Some are nuisances.
 Others bring health risks.
 Knowing what’s likely to invade and when gives us all a better chance at stopping pests before they get comfy indoors.

 Here are some of the most common household pests we see in Southeast Idaho: